 The SERP Competitors tool provides you with insights into the top 100 search results—as in the top 100 websites—for every search query added to your project along with their ranking dynamics.

 Think of this tool as a way of always keeping a finger on the pulse of your entire keyword competition.
 Just select any of the keywords you’re targeting in your campaign and see how its search results have changed over time.

-By clicking on a search result, you’ll see how it’s ranking positions went up or down over time.
-Plus, to help you understand your competitors better, you can also see such website metrics as Domain Trust that predicts how well a website will rank on SERPs, Alexa rank to give you a sense of the website’s overall popularity, and the total number of backlinks to understand its relevance and authority.
+By clicking on a search result, you’ll see how its ranking positions went up or down over time.
+Plus, to help you understand your competitors better, you can also see such website metrics as Domain Trust score and the total number of referring domains to understand its relevance and authority.

 With this data, you can grasp how a competitor website is growing and developing and whether or not it’s close to becoming your direct competitor.
 To make it easier to keep an eye on potential competitors, you can tag them and instantly see how their rankings change or even go back in time to see where they initially started out.